What to Bring

 'Wicking' Base Layers

 'Wicking' materials transport moisture (sweat) away from the body quicker, dry faster and allow your waterproof/breathable outer layer to function way better than non-wicking fabrics such as cotton.
-REI has again produced a good guide on the various types of base layers but the most important thing is to ensure that you have some.and that you absolutely don't rely on cotton which can be downright dangerous should conditions turn against you.
+REI has again produced a good guide on the various types of base layers but the most important thing is to ensure that you have some.and that you absolutely don't rely on cotton which can be downright dangerous if not deadly should conditions turn against you (we’re not joking, no cotton clothing on trail please).

-Gore-Tex was the material that first allowed us do this and for many people a waterproof breathable jacket is a 'Gore-Tex jacket'.
-These days Gore-Tex is only one of many ways of making materials breathable as well as waterproof and the choice can be confusing.
+Gore-Tex was the material that first allowed us do this and for many people a waterproof breathable jacket is a 'Gore-Tex jacket', it’s become a generic term.
+However, these days, Gore-Tex is only one of many ways of making materials breathable as well as waterproof and the choice can be confusing.
 Once again REI provides a very good guide to the choices on offer and will help you through that minefield.
 For us, the key point is that your jackets is breathable in some form or another, whether it is Gore-Tex, eVent, Hy-Vent or one of the many other waterproof/breathable materials or coatings is less important than the fact that it does have some breathability.
+A last word on this is that your jacket and pants MUST have taped seams, if they don’t then the garment is not waterproof.

 Nootka Island Trail - A moderate to strenuous level tour that includes hiking on a large variety of surfaces.
 Be prepared for soft sand, energy sapping 'pea-gravel', slippery boulders, muddy trails, rooty sections with trees that will have to be clambered over or under and some use of ropes to pull yourself up onto headlands.
 Although the maximum distance covered on this hike is only about 10-12km per day and it is only 35km in total it should not be underestimated.
 It is technical rather than long.